Time-OutSkip to the navigation

 - Have a timer on hand.

 - Select a place in your home for time-out.
 It needs to be a place without distractions.
+Do not use a bedroom.
 Do not choose a dark, scary, or dangerous place.
 A chair in the hallway or corner of a room may work best.

 - Practice the time-out procedure with your child when he or she is in a good mood.
 Explain that misbehaving, such as throwing food or not sharing toys, will result in a time-out.